HuberyTest/WeatherForecast/README.md

         3. Usually the weather forecast is queried by the city id provided by the Api provider.
             So the id mappings should be stored in a properties file.
             The file should be put in resources/cities and the file name can be specified in ForecastQuerySourceEnum.
-        4. Configure the parameter forecast.source to use the simple class name of new implementation in application.properties.
+        4. Configure the parameter forecast.source to use component name of new implementation in application.properties.